 To make sure you are properly prepared, the top tips for a safe and happy trek would be:

 - Wear good enclosed walking shoes, thongs and sandals will start to hurt your feet and you will end up with blisters

 - Wear a hat, preferably a wide brimmed hat or a legionaires cap, not only for sun protection, but also to help keep the dreaded tick off your scalp

 - Load your backpack and pockets with healthy treats, you never know when you might need a snack

 - Leave as early in the morning as possible

 - Layer clothing so that it can be taken off as you get into the hike

 - Make sure you have your phone and it’s fully charged.
 You may want to take photos and videos but also in case of emergency tell a friend or family member where you are going

 Getting back to nature is good for the mind, body and soul, and a fabulous alternative to the golden sands of the Gold Coast.
-The must do Hinterland escapes are:
+The must do bushwalks on the Gold Coast are:

 Also known as Natural Bridge, the Natural Arch is a great beginners walk.
 It’s only about 1km to the naturally formed bridge and it boasts a lovely waterfall and cave and for a keen eye and ear, lots of native flora and fauna.
 It is found on the western side of Springbrook National Park and it’s easily accessible with a car.